 Rent a canoe or kayak

-Balsam Woods offers the very best of family-style camping.
+Balsam Woods is one of the best campgrounds in Maine for family-style camping.
 This is not the place to go if you are looking to be secluded and out in the middle of nowhere.
 This is camping for people with kids, families, and groups.
 This is also a great spot for those who want to camp but would like to be surrounded with a lot of amenities.

 The campground has 90 sites with full hookups, 6 cabins, and basic tent sites.
 The grounds border over a thousand miles of ATV trails and have direct access to them.